Saikovsky/JavaFX_Chat/README.md

 set PATH_TO_FX_MODS="path\to\javafx-jmods-11.0.2"
 ```

-Download project in desired location and name it.
-(For example I used "JavaFX")
+Download project in desired location.

 Open folder with project compile it
 ```